xavierchia/xavierchia.github.io/_posts/2020-07-23-follow-money.md

 ---
 layout: post
-title: Follow the Money and Turn Costs into Revenue (Advanced Business Ideation)
+title: Follow the Money and Turn Costs into Revenue
 permalink: follow-money
 ---